Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Introduction

 \section{Introduction}

 The field of fault diagnosis for rotating machinery, particularly rolling bearings, has seen increased attention due to its critical role in various industries and the demand for efficient operations \cite{lei2020applications}.
 Early and accurate detection of bearing failures can significantly reduce unexpected machine downtime and improve maintenance schedules, avoiding financial losses and safety risks.
-Machine Learning (ML) approaches, including deep learning architectures, coupled with wireless sensor technologies, have enabled health monitoring and failure prediction at scale.
+Machine Learning (ML) approaches, including deep learning architectures, coupled with wireless sensor technologies, have enabled health monitoring and failure prediction at scale \cite{hoang_survey_2019, barai_bearing_2022, soomro_insights_2024}.

 Despite the significant advancements offered by ML, its application requires a careful methodology to ensure models generalize reliably to real-world scenarios.
 A critical methodological pitfall in ML-based science is data leakage \cite{Kapoor2024}.
 Data leakage is defined as a spurious relationship between independent variables and the target variable, arising from flaws in data collection, sampling, or preprocessing \cite{kapoorleakage2023}.
 Such an artifact, not present in the true data distribution, typically leads to overoptimistic estimates of model performance.
-This phenomenon is a major source of error in ML applications, often causing published models to fail when deployed in practical settings.

-The problem of data leakage is not unique to bearing fault diagnosis; it is a widespread failure mode in ML-based science, impacting at least 294 papers across 17 scientific fields \cite{kapoorleakage2023}.
+This phenomenon is a major source of error in ML applications, often causing published models to fail when deployed in practical settings, impacting at least 294 papers across 17 scientific fields \cite{kapoorleakage2023}.
 For instance, in medicine, improper handling of patient data can lead to leakage if samples from the same patient are used in both training and test sets.
 Cases have been reported where models included features that were effectively proxies for the outcome, such as the use of anti-hypertensive drugs to predict hypertension or antibiotics to predict sepsis, leading to artificially inflated performance.